ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	_defineConverters() {                                                      // ADDED
 		const conversion = this.editor.conversion;

-		// conversion from a model attribute to a view element conversion.for( 'downcast' ).attributeToElement( {
+		// Conversion from a model attribute to a view element conversion.for( 'downcast' ).attributeToElement( {
 			model: 'abbreviation',

+			// Callback function provides access to the model attribute value
+			// and the DowncastWriter
 			view: ( modelAttributeValue, conversionApi ) => {
 				const { writer } = conversionApi;